I-am-PUID-0/DUMB_docs/docs/deployment/docker.md

 - An active internet connection
 - Basic familiarity with using the **terminal**

-!!! tip
-    This guide assumes you're installing Docker on a fresh Ubuntu setup.
-If you're on Windows, refer to the [Windows Setup Guide (Docker/WSL)](wsl.md).
+!!! tip "This guide assumes you're installing Docker on a fresh Ubuntu setup.
+If you're on Windows, refer to the [Windows Setup Guide (Docker/WSL)](wsl.md)."

 ## 🐳 Install Docker